Muammar Gaddafi: Economic reform

 While there was no accompanying political liberalization, with Gaddafi retaining predominant control, in March 2010, the government devolved further powers to the municipal councils.
 Rising numbers of reformist technocrats attained positions in the country's governance; best known was Gaddafi's son and heir apparent Saif al-Islam Gaddafi, who was openly critical of Libya's human rights record.
 He led a group who proposed the drafting of a new constitution, although it was never adopted.
 Involved in encouraging tourism, Saif founded several privately run media channels in 2008, but after criticizing the government, they were nationalized in 2009.

-According to leaked 2009 State Department cables, despite economic reform, the Gaddafi regime remained a kleptocracy with a culture rife with "corruption, kickback, strong-arm tactics and political patronage" and had also been accused of engaging in resource nationalism.
-Gaddafi was a micromanager who insisted on personally signing off on all contracts worth more than $200 million.
-He was also accused of using Libyan banks to help Iran launder money in violation of international sanctions on Iran.
-According to Mohamed Layas, the head of the Libyan Investment Authority, disgraced financial fraudsters Bernie Madoff and Allen Stanford had approached Gaddafi in the 2000s about potential investments; Gaddafi rejected their overtures.